akaul98/Mobile-Price-Prediction-using-R/README.md

 Step 1: Install all the important header files and load the data.

-Step 2: Display the basic infomation about the Dataset
+Step 2: Display the basic information about the Dataset

 Step 3 :Remove Data Duplicates while Retaining the First one - Similar to SQL DISTINCT :